ViciousSquid/diceroll/README.md

 # diceroll API

 **diceroll** is a Python library that provides API functionality (DiceAPI) for simulating dice rolls and performing dice-related operations.
-It includes classes for rolling dice, saving roll results, and animating dice rolls using Pygame.
+It includes classes for rolling dice, tracking & saving roll results, and animating dice rolls using Pygame.
+More features are being added as need arises.

+If you're looking for dice-related shenanigans in your own program, I hope this helps x

 This library and API were specifically designed for and alongside the **Adventure!** *Interactive story engine* : https://github.com/ViciousSquid/Adventure